-The Alua Atlantico Golf Resort in Tenerife | Review
+Is Alua Atlantico Golf Resort Tenerife Worth It?
+Full Review

 In summer we spent one week as a family of five in Tenerife at the Alua Atlantco Golf Resort.
-Here is everything you need to know about the hotel and our honest review because let’s face it holidays aren’t cheap these days and the websites never tell you everything!
+Here is everything you need to know about the hotel and our honest review because, let’s face it, holidays aren’t cheap these days and the websites never tell you everything!

-Distance to the airport
+Distance to Alua Atlantico Golf Rest from the airport

 Check in

 We arrived late and although check in was busy the staff were helpful and efficient.
 Unfortunately everything was closed for food but we were able to grab a drink from the bar before heading to bed.
+If you are going to arrive late then make sure you either grab some food on the flight or pack some in your luggage just in case you or the children get hungry.

-The accommodation also has a dinning area with a dinning table and mini fridge to one end, so we still had somewhere to sit together inside plus a large balcony with plenty of space to sit together outside too.
+The accommodation also has a dinning area with a dinning table and mini fridge to one end, so we still had somewhere to sit together inside, plus a large balcony with plenty of space to sit together outside too.
 The private bathroom is also really big and the showers feature rainfall showerheads, which is amazing after a day in the sun.

-alua atlantico golf resort
+the bathroom in the alua atlantico golf resort

-This is one of the best family type rooms we have stayed in abroad due to the sheer size and cleanliness and would highly recommend for anyone with 3 kids, even teenagers.
+This is one of the best family type rooms we have stayed in abroad due to the sheer size and cleanliness and we would highly recommend for anyone with 3 kids, even teenagers.

 The rooms are also well equipped with a flat-screen tv, hair dryer, plenty of plug sockets, satellite channels and air conditioning.